 In this article, we’ll take a look at how 2FA can combine with other security services (such as some of the best VPN services) to offer enhanced protection online.

 What are Authentication Factors?

 There are multiple ways to authenticate using more than one method.
-At present most authentication methods rely on knowledge factors like passwords while two-factor authentication adds a possession factor or an inherence factor.
+Most authentication methods rely on knowledge factors like passwords, while two-factor authentication adds a possession factor or an inherence factor.
 A vast majority of two-factor authentication methods rely on the first three points from the list.

-- Knowledge factors are those which a person can remember such as a password or a PIN number.
+– Knowledge factors are those which a person can remember, such as a password or a PIN.

-- Possession factors are those which a user has like an ID card or a smartphone or any other device.
+– Possession factors are those a user has, like an ID card or a smartphone, or any other device.

 – Location factors use the location from where an authentication attempt is being made.
 Here IP address and GPS data are being used.